nerdyrodent/VQGAN-CLIP/README.md

 | <img src="./samples/vvg_sketch.png" width="256px"></img>      | Sketch      |
 | <img src="./samples/vvg_psychedelic.png" width="256px"></img> | Psychedelic |

-A video style transfer effect can be achived using by specifying a directory of video frames in `video_style_dir`.
+A video style transfer effect can be achived by specifying a directory of video frames in `video_style_dir`.
 Output will be saved in the steps directory, using the original video frame filenames.
+You can also use this as a sort of "batch mode" if you have a directory of images you want to apply a style to.
+This can also be combined with Story Mode if you don't wish to apply the same style to every images, but instead roll through a list of styles.

 ## Feedback example